Teachers ask FDE not to dictate dress | ExBulletin

 Teachers ask FDE not to dictate dress

-He said the FDE literally insulted teachers by asking them to regularly cut their hair, trim beards, trim their nails, take a shower, and use deodorant or perfume as if they were were small children ignorant of hygienic practices.
+He said the FDE literally insulted the teachers by asking them to regularly cut their hair, trim beards, trim nails, take a shower and use deodorant or perfume as if they were little ones. children ignoring hygiene practices.

 The teacher also found the ban on T-shirts and jeans stupid.